Scream 2

 Scream 2 is a 1997 American slasher film directed by Wes Craven and written by Kevin Williamson.
 It stars David Arquette, Neve Campbell, Courteney Cox, Sarah Michelle Gellar, Jamie Kennedy, Laurie Metcalf, Jerry O'Connell, Jada Pinkett and Liev Schreiber.
-A sequel to Scream (1996), the film was released on December 12, 1997, by Dimension Films as the second installment in the Scream film series.
+A sequel to Scream (1996), it is the second installment in the Scream film series.
 Scream 2 follows the character of Sidney Prescott (Campbell), and the other survivors of the Woodsboro massacre, at the fictional Windsor College in Ohio where they are targeted by a copycat killer using the identity of Ghostface.
 Like its predecessor, Scream 2 combines the violence of the slasher genre with elements of comedy, satire and "whodunit" mystery while satirizing the cliché of film sequels.

 Williamson provided a five-page outline for a sequel to Scream when auctioning his original script, hoping to entice bidders with the potential of buying a franchise.
 Following a successful test screening of Scream and the film's financial and critical success, Dimension moved forward with the sequel while Scream was still in theaters, with the principal cast all returning to star, Craven to direct and Beltrami to provide music.
 The film faced controversy following its significant issues with plot information leaking onto the Internet, revealing the identity of the killers.
 Combined with the film's rushed schedule, the script was rewritten often; pages were sometimes completed on the day of filming.

-Despite these issues, Scream 2 earned $172.4 million at the box office, only $683,362 less than Scream, and received positive reviews from critics.
+Scream 2 was released on December 12, 1997, by Dimension Films.
+The film earned $172 million at the box office, and received positive reviews from critics.
 Beltrami received positive critical reception for his score for evolving the musical themes of the characters created in Scream, although some critics claimed that the most memorable pieces from the film were created by composers Danny Elfman and Hans Zimmer.
 Elfman's contribution had been specially written for the film, but Zimmer's score for Broken Arrow (1996) was controversially used in the film, replacing Beltrami's own work.
 The film's soundtrack achieved moderate sales success, reaching number 50 on the Billboard 200.
-A sequel, Scream 3, was released on February 3, 2000.
+A sequel, Scream 3, was released in February 2000.